 A visual way to analyze data dependency of a circuit is to plot its data dependency graph (DDG), a directed acyclic graph (DAG) in which a vertex stands for an intermediate variable (an address in T in our case) and a directed edge means a variable (ending vertex) is computed from another variable (starting vertex).
-We extract and plot data dependency graph of our minimized circuit using Mathematica.8 Specifically, for each statement in the minimized circuit, we first generate one/two directed edges from the addresses of its operands to the address of its destination; then we get an ordered sequence of edges according to the order in which the relevant gates appear in the circuit.
+We extract and plot data dependency graph of our minimized circuit using Mathematica.4 Specifically, for each statement in the minimized circuit, we first generate one/two directed edges from the addresses of its operands to the address of its destination; then we get an ordered sequence of edges according to the order in which the relevant gates appear in the circuit.
 Then we invoke the Graph function of Mathematica with the sequence of edges to plot the DDG.
 At first, we attempt to plot a figure for the whole DDG, but fail since it is too costly to produce such a large graph for Mathematica with a standard computer.
-Then we try to plot some smaller part of the circuit DDG, starting with the first 20% which looks like a mess as shown in the left of Figure 1.
-Afterwards, we try plotting the first 10% of the DDG as shown in the right of Figure 1, but we cannot still extract too much valuable information except that we observe some kind of symmetry as illustrated by the red line on the figure.
+Then we try to plot some smaller part of the circuit DDG, starting with the first 20% which looks like a mess as shown in Figure 1.
+Afterwards, we try plotting the first 10% of the DDG as shown in Figure 2, but we cannot still extract too much valuable information except that we observe some kind of symmetry as illustrated by the red line on the figure.
+We keep going and plot the 5% of the DDG as represented in Figure 3 which reveals much more structure than our previous observations.
+A mysterious "ball" is located in the center of the graph, which is mainly composed of the first edges (i.e. the beginning of the circuit), and 16 "branches" come out from this central ball, divided into four groups for which the four branches eventually join.
+The plotted circuit starts from the center and ends with flake structures.
+Seemingly, the beginning of the circuit has a highly complex data dependency and the variables inside are deeply mixed together and then extensively used in the future computation since our minimization process cannot get rid of them.